ow-gryphon/gryphon/README.md

 # Labskit
-Labskit is a toolbox for analaytics development.
+Labskit is a toolbox for analytics development.

 ### Installing